nomilous/ipso/README.md

 ```

 * IMPORTANT
-    * In these cases the test will timeout if the stub was not called as expected.
+    * In these cases the test will timeout if the stub or mock was not called as expected.
     * (pending tighter integration with mocha)
         * There will be no report of `http.createServer()` having not been called.
         * `ipso` currently has no way to learn of the timeout.